 Theory behind basic 1-variable calculus: continuity, derivative, Riemann integral, sequences, and series.
-Not open to students with credit in MAT 371.
+Not open to students who have received a "C" or higher in MAT 371.
+Students may not count both MAT 370 and 371 toward mathematics degree.
 Prerequisites: MAT 272, 300.